MetOffice/Vernier/documentation/Sphinx/user-manual.rst

    # when compiling Fortran code
    -I/path/to/include -L/path/to/lib -lprofiler_f -lprofiler_c -lprofiler

-*A full example of how to compile and run:*
+For example, the full process of compiling and running a fortran program called ``example.f90`` may look something like this:

 .. code-block:: shell